isomerpages/nlb-biblioasia/_jan-to-mar-2022/Movies Beneath: A Starry, Starry Night.md

 There have been various attempts to revive the concept of the drive-in cinema in Singapore since.

 At the 1996 Festival of the Arts, one of the programmes under the Arts Festival Fringe was a drive-in movie screening held at the People’s Association carpark in Paya Lebar, which had a capacity of 100 cars and 300 walk-in patrons.
 A projection screen, measuring 7 m by 3 m, was raised 2 m off the ground.
-Three family-friendly movies, including Grease and the animation film Asterix Conquers America, were screened back-to-back starting at 7.30 pm on 31 May and 1 June.[^33]
+Three family-friendly movies, including Grease and the animation film *Asterix Conquers America*, were screened back-to-back starting at 7.30 pm on 31 May and 1 June.[^33]

 In 2003, a drive-in movie screening was held at a carpark in Kallang as part of the month-long event, “Romancing Singapore”, which was organised to celebrate love and romance.
 The admission fee of $10 per car enabled patrons to watch two movies.[^34]